 Snacks: Nuts and Fruits.

 How are you planning to prepare for Ironman Kona?

 Currently recovering from IRONMAN Lake Placid (IMLP), and focusing on the bike only for Mt.
 Washington Road Race.

-I have 6 weeks now, next four weeks will focus on few things related to race environment, like adapting to heat and humidity.
-Training will also focus on slowly increasing my volume like I did for IMLP.
+I have 6 weeks now, next four weeks will focus on a few things related to race environment, like adapting to heat and humidity.
+Training will also focus on slowly increasing my volume as I did for IMLP.